 5. Can I Wait to Make This Purchase?

+This is a great way to stop overspending.
 Sometimes postponing a purchase makes you realize that you don’t really need the item after all.
 The larger the purchase is, the longer I try to delay the decision.
 Sometimes all it takes is sleeping on a decision to realize that your money would be better spent elsewhere.

 6. Can I Buy This Used?